Did you know?

 Do basking sharks have enemies?

 The only real enemies or predators basking sharks have to deal with are killer whales and human beings.
-While some large sharks may pose a threat, it’s rare that any shark species would want to take on the very large basking shark.
+While some large sharks may pose a threat, any shark species would rarely want to take on the very large basking shark.

 How many basking sharks are left?